ashleychontos/pySYD/docs/quickstart.rst

 We will work through two examples -- each demonstrating a different application of the software.
-Since `pySYD` was initially intended to be a hands-off :ref:`command-line tool <quickstart-script>`, the first will demonstrate this usage in order to introduce the software *and* science -- breaking down each step of the application as much as possible.
-For the second, we will reconstruct the steps and process in a more condensed form by importing `pySYD` in an :ref:`interaction session <quickstart-module>`.
+Since `pySYD` was initially intended to be a hands-off :ref:`command-line tool <quickstart-script>`, the first will demonstrate exactly this since it was optimized for this.
+We will break down each step of the software as much as possible with the hope that it will provide a nice introduction to both the software *and* science.
+For the second one, we will reconstruct everything in a more condensed version and show
+`pySYD` imported and used as a module.

 If you have *any* questions, check out our :ref:`user guide <user-guide>` for more information.
 If this still does not address your question or problem, please do not hesitate